What is User Experience?

 While at this stage most designers will already have product layouts and structures in mind, the purpose of this step is to explore what’s possible and what isn’t.
 So try to approach it with a fresh mind – start by drawing the core screens of your app.

-Now that you have your sketches ready you can start building wireframes.
-Wireframes lay out the content and functionality, taking into consideration users’ needs.
+Now that you have your sketches ready, you can start building wireframes.
+These lay out the content and functionality, taking into consideration users’ needs.
 Its main purpose is to show to stakeholders which entities, pages, and components are going to be included in the app, and how they will interact with one another.

 Step 5: Build a Prototype

-- or you can use specialized tools to transform your ideas into a more interactive prototype filled with fake content.
+The final step is to build the prototype.
+You have two options: 1) you can use your wireframes to build a basic prototype, or 2) you can use specialized tools to transform your ideas into a more interactive prototype filled with fake content.

 User Experience Design – How to Improve & Best Practices